 Chicago, IL, Schools with Performing Arts Programs

-- DePaul University, located 3.7 miles from downtown Chicago, has a prestigious conservatory dedicated solely to the theatre arts.
+- DePaul University, located less than a mile from downtown Chicago, has a prestigious conservatory dedicated solely to the theatre arts.
 Students here can pursue an undergraduate minor in theatre studies or a major in acting and theatre arts; a master's degree program in acting is also available.

-- At nearly 7.5 miles, Loyola University Chicago is the furthest away from the downtown and offers minors and majors in theatre, dance, music and musical theatre.
+- At nearly 8 miles, Loyola University Chicago is the furthest away from the downtown area and offers minors and majors in theatre, dance, music and musical theatre.
 The university also hosts a vibrant Arts Alive program for all performing arts students.

 - For students looking for courses in contemporary performance, the School of the Art Institute of Chicago offers an undergraduate and a graduate degree program.
-At a little over one mile, the institute is the closest to downtown Chicago.
+At just under a half mile, the institute is the closest to downtown Chicago.

 Find schools that offer these popular programs